Emperor Gaozong of Tang: Longshuo and Linde eras (661–666)

 Therefore, after this step, every day that Emperor Gaozong presided over imperial meetings, Empress Wu would sit behind a pearl screen behind him to hear the reports, and before the emperor can decide, he must ask the empress: therefore she got involved in everything pertaining to the empire and discussed and helped decide all "great and small" military and state affairs; her power is no different from that of the emperor.
 Since Empress Wu began to listen to politics in court, she established herself and Gaozong in the same position in front of the civil and military ministers of the Tang dynasty.
 In fact, if anyone with a request to make at Court obtains an audience or is allowed to speak, the emperor hears him indeed, but will give no definite answer of "Yes or No", referring him promptly to empress. frequently Emperor Gaozong was unable to go to the court because of a headache, and Empress Wu was "obliged" to go to the court alone and decide.
 As a result, she increasingly took control of great and small decisions made throughout Emperor Gaozong's reign.
 She and Emperor Gaozong were thereafter referred to as the "Two Saints."
-The extent of Empress Wu's authority from 665 until the end of Emperor Gaozong, all historians and historical yearbooks state:
+The extent of Empress Wu's authority from 665 until the end of Emperor Gaozong's reign was often described as:

 Hanging the curtain from behind and listening and speaking in government; "Two Saints came to the Court".

-The first book: the Later Jin historian Liu Xu, in Old Book of Tang, commented:
+The Later Jin historian Liu Xu, in Old Book of Tang, commented:

-The Empress of Heaven was at the helm of the country for long years, her power is no different from that of the emperor.
-When emperor's could not listen to the court issues, all affairs were decided by the Empress of Heaven.
-Since the execution of the Shangguan Yi, whenever the emperor went to court, the Empress of Heaven hung a curtain behind the throne, and there was matter of government, great or small, were settled by her, and they were called "Two Saints" inside and outside.
-The emperor wanted to issue an edict to make the Empress of Heaven would formally take over the throne of the empire, and Hao Chujun, persuaded him to stop this issue (appoint of regent).
+The Empress of Heaven was at the helm of the country for many years, (and) her power is no different from that of the emperor.
+When the emperor could not listen to court matters, all affairs were decided by the Empress of Heaven.
+Since the execution of Shangguan Yi, whenever the emperor went to court, the Empress of Heaven hung a curtain behind the throne.
+All matters of government, great or small, were settled by her, and they were called "Two Saints" inside and outside.
+The emperor wanted to issue an edict to let the Empress of Heaven formally take over the throne of the empire, and Hao Chujun, persuaded him to stop this issuance (appointment of regent).

-The second book: according to Song dynasty historians Ouyang Xiu and Song Qi, in the New Book of Tang:
+According to Song dynasty historians Ouyang Xiu and Song Qi, in the New Book of Tang: